eid-privacy/eid-privacy.github.io/_posts/2025-10-14-comparing-implemented-zk-systems.markdown

 # Requirements for digital identity systems

 When thinking about digital identity, the most interesting ZK constructs are:
-- transparent – the lowest the overhead for global coordination and trust requirements, the better
+- transparent – the lower the overhead for global coordination and trust requirements, the better
 - easy on the prover's resources – when designing for people identity, the provers in ZK interactions are more often than not consumer hardware.
 It must be quick to prove something in a ZK system
 - more lenient with the verifiers – for now, we model verifiers with access to computing power reasonably more powerful than the prover's  (i.e.: not LLM-training hardware, but also not portable device hardware).